jhanvi-4103/chat_app/README.md

-KDChat
+Chat App

-KDChat is a secure and feature-rich chatting application designed for seamless communication.
+Chat App is a secure and feature-rich chatting application designed for seamless communication.
 It includes text messaging, voice calls, video calls, and an advanced search system to connect users based on preferences.

 Features